The Most Important Things To Do Before Baby Arrives

 I got on these EARLY in the third trimester this time.
 Last time I made the mistake of waiting till nearer the end to make meals, thinking fresher meals would somehow be better…

 But know what’s not better?
 A 10 hour day on your feet when you’re 8.5 months pregnant.
 That is not better than ANYTHING and is the last thing you want when you are already that far along.
 (And the meals got used up so fast, a few extra months in the freezer will NOT hurt them.)

 Or take this one step farther and make a MEAL PLAN for the first month or two postpartum.
 If it’s all written out – exactly what to thaw or what needs to be added to the crockpot that night – someone else can be in charge of this.

-I actually suggest making meal planning a way of life – not just something on your third trimester checklist – and use a meal planning program like Eat at Home Cooks to make this easy – for less than $15/month you get access to FOUR separate meal plans (Traditional, Slow Cooker, No Flour, No Sugar and Wholesome Traditional).
+I actually suggest making meal planning a way of life – not just something on your third trimester checklist – and use a meal planning program like Eat at Home Cooks to make this easy.
+For less than $15/month you get access to FOUR separate meal plans (Traditional, Slow Cooker, No Flour, No Sugar and Wholesome Traditional).
 Print the plans, color-coded grocery lists, and recipes you want for that month, and literally never worry about “what’s for dinner” again!

 Your husband, older kids, or even a friend who stops by and asks what they can do for you will be 100% capable of getting dinner taken care of if you have it all written down for them.